NCAR/dart-developers-guide/src/github-actions.md

 ![actions](images/actions.png)

+You can view the details of each GitHub action by clicking on `Details`

+![details](images/details.png)

 >The tests run on _every_ commit to a pull request, so it is important that the tests run quickly.
 The readthedocs documentation build takes ~89 seconds.
+>
-Aim to beat this time with any tests you add.
+>Aim to beat 89s with any tests you add.

-You can view the details of each GitHub actions by clicking on `Details`

-![details](images/details.png)